bakerjw/CS_Selection/README.md

 Baker, J. W., and Lee, C. (2018).
 “An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.”
 Journal of Earthquake Engineering, 22(4), 708–723.

+Vertical component selection was added in 2020, and is documented in

+Kwong, N. S., Jaiswal, K. S., Luco, N., and Baker, J. W. (2020).
+“Selecting three components of ground motions from conditional spectra for multiple stripe analyses.”
+17th World Conference on Earthquake Engineering, Sendai, Japan.

 ## Potential features to be included in the future: